Adopt a monitoring team

 You can keep this important work going by sponsoring a Citizen Monitoring Team today.

 $150.
 Sponsor one volunteer team member

-I sponsored a team because I can no longer get out in the backcountry, so I gave myself a birthday gift that I really valued.
+"I sponsored a team because I can no longer get out in the backcountry, so I gave myself a birthday gift that I really valued.
 My daughter loved the outdoors, and I chose to sponsor a second team as a living memorial of her life, which was tragically cut short at the age of 22.
-She would have appreciated this program as much as I do. - Barbara Hawkins
+She would have appreciated this program as much as I do." - Barbara Hawkins

 More on the project